 These PE firms face, the critical issues like finding accurate, reliable, and comparable information along with the lack of comprehensive ways to measure these types of issues.There are several studies that have lead to identification of few critical barriers to its integration as given below;

+Industry Barriers | Lack of performance measuring standards.
 Lack of Corporate ESG Performance reporting (Accuracy, reliability, and comparability).
+Fear of concluding underperformance.
+Time consuming and costly. |

 3. There are growing number of corporations that are now using standards issued by Global Reporting Initiative to evaluate and report their initiatives and efforts under economic, environmental, and social impacts [47](Brown, H.S.; De Jong, M.; Lessidrenska, T.